The Farm (Ramos novel): Plot

 Jane Reyes is a Filipino domestic worker and single mother living in a dormitory in New York, with her infant daughter Amalia.
 When Jane loses her job as a baby nurse, her elderly cousin Evelyn Arroyo, whom she refers to as "Ate," convinces her to join Golden Oaks.
 Golden Oaks is a commercial facility that uses women, called “hosts”, as surrogates for wealthy clients for handsome bonuses.
 Jane moves in to the Golden Oaks’ residence, begrudgingly leaving behind Amalia in Evelyn’s care.
 Once there, she befriends other Hosts like Reagan McCarthy, a white college-graduate who agrees to be a Host to achieve a sense of meaning in her life, and Lisa Raines, a 3rd-time Host who is increasingly disillusioned with Golden Oaks.

 As months pass, Jane becomes increasingly worried about Amalia’s well-being as Evelyn does not return her calls.
 Moreover, she gets into trouble with Mae Yu, Golden Oak’s executive manager, resulting in a cancellation of Jane’s scheduled visit with Amalia.
 Jane is also betrayed to learn that Evelyn had received a commission for recommending Golden Oaks to Jane.
 Meanwhile, Reagan is angered by the fact that they used an actor to pretend to be Reagan’s client in order to give her a false sense of purpose.
 Lisa and Reagan help Jane escape the residence, and Jane rushes to find Amalia.
 She is directed to a nearby hospital, where she finds that it is not Amalia but Evelyn who is critically ill.
 On returning to her dorm, she finds Mae there, as she had correctly guessed that she would return.
 Mae cancels Jane’s sizable bonus but, feeling sorry for her, hires her to be a Host for Mae’s own child.

 The epilogue cuts to about three years later, where Jane is a nanny to Mae’s son, Victor.
-Evelyn has passed away, and Jane and Amalia live above Mae’s house.
+Evelyn has died, and Jane and Amalia live above Mae’s house.
 Reagan, meanwhile, is still good friends with Jane and is getting her Master's degree.